thegreenhouseio/angular-webapp-seed/README.md

 # angular2-webpack-seed (seed-webapp-1.0)
 Angular 2 and Webpack Seed Project for The Greenhouse, as a template / starter project for frontend web applications.
 This is a simple starter project meant to get you up and running as fast as possible with a full local and production build with all the tools working together.
-Simply clone the repo and edit the files as needed to match your project,
+Simply clone the repo and edit the files as needed to match your project.

-like:
+## Setup

-- this README.md (project name, Links, release procedure, CI, etc)
+- _README.md_ - project name, Links, sections on release procedure, CI, AWS info
-- fields in package.json

-## Assumptions / Setup
+- _gulpfile.babel.js_ - API proxy
+- _package.json_ - name, description, version
+- _karma.conf.js_ - jUnitReporter suite name
+- Configure your project with continuous integration by running _bin/build.sh_

 //TODO - discuss environment variables, continuous integration, AWS keys, build scripts

 ## Tooling
 The following tools are used in the application

-- [Angular 2][] - as the Front-End framework
+- [Angular 2][] (rc5) - as the Front-End framework
 - [Webpack 1.13][] - Module loader / bundler, primary build tool
 - [Node 4.4.x][]  - local development and build time JavaScript runtime
 - [NPM 3.8.x][]  - package manager for build and application dependencies